mauno-j-ronkko/sharkC64/docs/language/modules/modules.md

 ### Hiding identifiers and functions
 A module can list which identifiers and functions are hidden.
 A hidden identifier or function cannot be accessed from other modules.
-A list of hidden elements is declared in a `hide` section.
+A list of hidden elements is declared in an `own` section.
 The hidden elements are listed using comma as a separator.
 ```
-hide corner, myHello
+own corner, myHello
 ```